 A variety of stuffed farm animals or puppets or produce are put in a bag or box.
-Teacher places her hand in the bag or box and gives hints to the children about the type of animal or item it is and children guess the name.
-Finally teacher takes the thing out and shows it to the children.
+The teacher places her hand in the bag or box and gives hints to the children about the type of animal or item it is and children guess the name.
+Finally the teacher takes the thing out and shows it to the children.

 I am yellow and soft and fluffy.
 Who am I?
 (Duck)

 I am yellow and bumpy.
 I have green stuff around me.
 When you pull the green stuff off...Who am I?
 (Corn on the cob)

 Kaveri - the Cow